read about this site and my work or check what I'm doing now

 Freud’s exploration of civilization’s discontents should remind us of the inherent tension between individual desires and group obligations.
 Our initial fascination with personal devices as tools for connection and entertainment has transformed into a complex relationship where our reliance on them is both empowering and confining.
 It is crucial to continuously evaluate the impact of technology on our psychological well-being and the larger collective structure.
 We must question the motivations behind the collection and use of personal information, critically examining the power dynamics between individuals, governments, and corporations, ensuring that public wellbeing remains the true objective rather than serving the interests of certain beneficiaries.

 Buckminster Fuller’s famous quote highlights one of his key principles: “You never change things by fighting the existing reality.
 To change something, build a new model that makes the present model obsolete.”
-To bring about significant change, Fuller emphasized the importance of designing tools that addresses human needs and challenges the limitations of the present.
+To bring about significant change, Fuller emphasised the importance of designing tools that addresses human needs and challenges the limitations of the present.
 Don Norman’s discussions on why bad technology tends to dominate our lives and his emphasis on simplicity align with Fuller’s belief in technology’s potential to solve societal problems and his comprehensive design approach.

 Norman’s ideas also resonate with Jacques Ellul’s critique of technology’s ability to overwhelm and dehumanize.
 In “The Design of Everyday Things,” he presents human-centered design principles that offer guidance in navigating this complex landscape.
 By integrating these perspectives, we can work towards creating more human-centric, empowering, and ethically grounded technological systems.
 New designs that will enable individuals to regain control over the volume of digital developments in their lives.
 Prevent the perpetuation of digital slavery and stop bad actors, whether for-profit entities or those employing public funds, from manipulating the system for their gain or out of compulsion.